artineering-io/flair-docs/flair/materials/flair-shader.md

 The first section of a Flair Shader material within the attribute editor, provides the [**Settings**](.#settings) that allow to enable/disable what features the material should have.
 Therefore, we document the default material [**Attributes**](.#painterly-shading) first.

 ## Painterly Shading
 Painterly shading attributes focus on bringing colors into the foreground of shading control and work differently than most attributes found in PBR materials.
 This doesn't mean that they can't be combined with normal [_Shading_](#shading) parameters, but they require 3D artists to go back to thinking in terms of colors and light.
-The first group of attributes control the color in the lit parts of objects, whereas the second group of attributes (from [_Colored Shading_](#colored-shading) onwards) control the color in the shade of objects.
+The first group of attributes control the color in the lit parts of objects, whereas the second group of attributes (from [_Diffuse Factor_](#diffuse-factor) onwards) control the color in the shade of objects.

 Painterly shading attributes are baked onto albedo AOVs and can't be separated for compositing purposes.
 {: .info}